 Learning through Play

-We are very fortunate to have a wonderful outside classroom which can be used for quiet circle time activities or guided group work.
+We are fortunate to have a wonderful outside classroom for quiet circle time activities or guided group work.

 Open Plan Learning

-Each term, learning is planned by the two teachers who lead the rising 3 and rising 4 children.
-Learning is linked to a topic or theme which will exceed all requirements of the Early Years Foundation Stage (EYFS) Curriculum.
+Each term, our curriculum aligns with a specific topic or theme which will exceed the requirements of the Early Years Foundation Stage (EYFS) Curriculum.

 The EYFS identifies 7 areas of learning divided into 3 prime areas and 4 specific areas.
 The prime areas are particularly crucial for sparking curiosity, fostering enthusiasm for learning, and for building the children’s capacity to learn, form relationships and thrive.
 These prime areas are: • communication and language • physical development • personal, social and emotional development

-The 4 specific areas, through which the 3 prime areas are strengthened and applied are: • literacy • mathematics • understanding the world • expressive arts and design.
+Supporting and enhancing the prime areas are 4 specific areas: • literacy • mathematics • understanding the world • expressive arts and design.

-In Yellow Room the children can access a range of fine motor and writing activities read a variety of books and use age appropriate computer software on the interactive Smartboard or Tablets.
+In Yellow Room children engage in a range of fine motor and writing activities, read a variety of books and use age appropriate computer software on the interactive Smartboard or Tablets.

 The Green Room focuses on the creation and development of role-play areas, which continually changing linked with the books or themes the children are learning about.
 An additional interactive Smartboard in this room enables access to computer software, enabling children to listen to stories, rhymes and songs.

 Our EYFS qualified teacher listens to the children read and the children have books and book bags in Pre-Reception as they are rising 4.
 They are also able to borrow books from our school library in order to develop and nurture a love of reading.
 These can be used for reading to your child just as much as the child spotting the letters and sounds that they know.